Business terms

 ACCOUNTS PAYABLE:

-An operating costs incurred in the normal course of running a business, such as management and office salaries, property taxes, etc.
+An operating costs incurred in the normal course of running a business, such as management and office salaries, property taxes, etc.back to top

 COLLECTION DAYS:

-This ratio shows how fast a business is collecting from its customers
+This ratio shows how fast a business is collecting from its customersback to top

 ASSET:

-Everything of value that is owned by a person or a business such us: accounts and notes receivable, cash, inventory, equipment, real estate, goodwill, etc.
+Everything of value that is owned by a person or a business such us: accounts and notes receivable, cash, inventory, equipment, real estate, goodwill, etc.back to top

 ASSET TURNOVER:

 The sales generated by each unit of assets.
-It is calculated by dividing total sales by total assets.
+It is calculated by dividing total sales by total assets.back to top

 BALANCE SHEET:

-A statement listing all assets, liabilities and equity of a business which show the financial position at a given date.
+A statement listing all assets, liabilities and equity of a business which show the financial position at a given date.back to top

 BREAK-EVEN POINT:

-When the new business sales is equal to its fixed and variable costs.
+When the new business sales is equal to its fixed and variable costs.back to top

 BUDGET:

-An estimate of future revenue and expenses during a period (quarterly, yearly, etc.)
+An estimate of future revenue and expenses during a period (quarterly, yearly, etc.)back to top

 BUSINESS FINANCING PLAN:

 An outline of business objectives, the impact of funding, and the resulting benefits.
-You can also include historical summaries, and other market data.
+You can also include historical summaries, and other market data.back to top

 CAPITAL: